bitshares/bitshares-ui/app/help/en/introduction/bitshares.md

 ## Support

 >If you have an issue related to a Gateway provider, please be sure to contact them directly.
-See Gateways at the bottom of the left menu.
+See Gateways in the left menu.

 ### Bitshares Chat
 You can chat with other member of the Bitshares community in real time at: